KellerJordan/modded-nanogpt/README.md

 # Modded-NanoGPT

 This is a speedrun variant of the [PyTorch GPT-2 trainer](https://github.com/karpathy/llm.c/blob/7b929300217ff1a974b63791a228928b39b26409/train_gpt2.py) from
-Andrej Karpathy's [llm.c](https://github.com/karpathy/llm.c) repo, which attains the same final validation loss using only 2.67B tokens instead of 10B.
+Andrej Karpathy's [llm.c](https://github.com/karpathy/llm.c) repo, which attains the same final validation loss in:
+* **12 minutes instead of 45**
+* **2.67B tokens instead of 10B**
-This training speed is attained through the following techniques:
+We attained this training speed via the following techniques:
 * Modernizing the architecture: Rotary embeddings, QK-Norm, RMSNorm, and ReLU^2.
 * Initializing the projection layers to zero (muP-like).
 * Using a new optimizer (Muon - Momentum Orthogonalized by Newton-schulz), with tuned learning rate schedule.